xaur/writings/posts/201910xx-additional-marketing-strategies.md

 Note that I'm only judging reporting here, not achievements.
 I see marketing achievements all the time.
 The problem is I don't know which results were funded by which proposals, I don't have a good overview of results.
 How can we evaluate efficiency without a convenient, thorough and up-to-date summary of the results we evaluate?

-When it comes to success metrics, there were fair calls to establish those even before we approved the proposals.
+When it comes to success metrics, there were fair calls in [Ditto 1](https://proposals.decred.org/proposal/27f87171d98b7923a1bd2bee6affed929fa2d2a6e178b5c80a9971a92a5c7f50/comments/35), [Ditto 2](https://proposals.decred.org/proposal/52ea110ea061c72d3b31ed2f5635720b212ce5e3eaddf868d60f53a3d18b8c04/comments/1) and [Marketing](https://proposals.decred.org/proposal/c84a76685e4437a15760033725044a15ad832f68f9d123eb837337060a09f86e/comments/23) to establish those even before we approved the proposals.
 The problem I saw back then is that numbers can be gamed or may not represent important things.
 I viewed those proposals as an experiment that we can only begin to evalute after we do it for some time and collect some results.
 Now is a good time.

 I'd like to see more data on how efficient was spending resources on traditional media.